PeterYama/Vincent-Rest-API-React-Front-end/README.md

-## Custom front-end that accepts call from Master branch back-end
+## Custom front-end that calls from Master branch back-end

 In the project directory, you can run: